 Researchers used a small sponge to apply this mixture, which has a muscle-soothing and mentally relaxing effect, to the participants’ foreheads and temples.
-When peppermint was mixed with just ethanol, researchers found that it reduces sensitivity during a headache.
-(2)
+When peppermint was mixed with just ethanol, researchers found that it reduced sensitivity during a headache.

 The difference between the control and treatment groups was statistically significant.
 From the 129 headache cases in the treatment group, 92 responded entirely or partially to lavender oil inhalation.
-In the control group, 32 out of 68 recorded that headache attacks responded to the placebo; the percentage of responders was significantly higher in the lavender group than the placebo group.
-(4)
+In the control group, 32 out of 68 recorded that headache attacks responded to the placebo.

 Eucalyptus works as an expectorant — it helps cleanse the body of toxins and harmful microorganisms.
 It also opens the nasal airways and eliminates sinus pressure that can lead to a nasty headache, all while promoting emotional balance and boosting mood.